amal-ghamdi/book-demo/README.md

 # book-demo
-A minimal example of creating Jupyter book (v2)
+A minimal example of creating a Jupyter book (v2)